geovedi/book-notes/2023/on-the-origin-of-time.notes.md

-# On the Origin of Time
+# On the Origin of Time: Stephen Hawking's Final Theory
 Author: Thomas Hertog

 ## Preface